 Have you seen these attorney billboards littering the highways?
 It is in response to these aggressive plaintiff attorneys trying to sue you and take everything you have worked so hard for, that I am passionate about what I do.

-After entering practice years later, and while working at a former law firm, the firm was sued by an ex-employee who ran out to some Larry Parker type of attorney who convinced the person to sue the firm for allegedly not being given lunch breaks.
+After entering practice years later, and while working at a former law firm, the firm was sued by an ex-employee who ran out to some billboard type of attorney who convinced the person to sue the firm for allegedly not being given lunch breaks.
 Ultimately, the firm’s partners had to pay significant money to settle this bogus claim.
 This case left an enormous impression on me and helped me appreciate how labor laws are being exploited by employment law attorneys and employees every day!

 I have become obsessed with helping hard working business owners.
 I’m committed to be that watch guard in your corner keeping the wolves at bay, whether the wolves come in the form of disgruntled customers, opportunistic third parties out to make a buck, disloyal greedy employees or financially strapped governmental tax and labor agencies.

 Today’s headlines are full of stories about outrageous lawsuits.
 Consider, for example, the case of the person who put their Winnebago on cruise control and then sued when the vehicle crashed after they left the seat to get something to eat or the lady who spilled her McDonalds coffee on her lap and then sued for millions.
 What about the recent story of a suit brought against Walmart because the bagger didn’t double bag an item that fell on a customer’s foot.
 An aggressive attorney alleged that the bag breaking caused the customer’s death instead of improper treatment for an infection that developed while in the hospital.